Nikoli (publisher)

 Nikoli Co., Ltd. (株式会社ニコリ, Kabushiki-gaisha) is a Japanese publisher that specializes in games and, especially, logic puzzles.
 Nikoli is also the nickname of a quarterly magazine (whose full name is Puzzle Communication Nikoli) issued by the company in Tokyo.
-Nikoli was established in 1980 and became prominent worldwide with the popularity of Sudoku.
+Nikoli was established in 1980, and became prominent worldwide with the popularity of Sudoku.

 The name "Nikoli" comes from the racehorse who won the Irish 2,000 Guineas in 1980; the founder of Nikoli, Maki Kaji, was fond of horseracing and betting.

-Nikoli's claim to fame is its vast library of "culture independent" puzzles.
+Nikoli is notable for its vast library of "culture independent" puzzles.
 An example of a language/culture-dependent genre of puzzle would be the crossword, which relies on a specific language and alphabet.
 For this reason Nikoli's puzzles are often purely logical, and often numerical.

 Nikoli's Sudoku, the most popular logic problem in Japan, was popularized in the English-speaking world in 2005, though that game has a history stretching back hundreds of years and across the globe.

 The magazine has invented several new genres of puzzles, and introduced several new games to Japan.